htanjo/goldran/README.md

 I created a [3D Web animation](https://htanjo.github.io/goldran/) that is fan art of 90's Japanese anime ["The Brave of Gold Goldran" (黄金勇者ゴルドラン)](https://en.wikipedia.org/wiki/The_Brave_of_Gold_Goldran).
 When you scroll the page, it transforms from a vehicle to a robot.

+## Features

+- Scroll-linked 3D animation
+- Viewpoint adjustment by mouse or device movement
+- Autoplay mode
+- Fullscreen mode (PC)
+- VR mode (VR devices including smartphones)

-You can adjust the camera position by moving the mouse or rotating the mobile device.
+You can move the viewpoint position unlike normal videos.
-The page also has "Autoplay" and "Fullscreen" button at the bottom for more enjoyable experience.
+The page also has "Autoplay", "Fullscreen", and/or "VR" button at the bottom for more immersive experience.

 ## Technical Details